Skip to main content

 Creation of this blog post was driven by the human author who has many years of experience in education.
 AI tooling was used to accelerate content creation and peer review the accuracy of the content.

 The rise of Large Language Models (LLMs) and other Machine Learning tools such as CLIP and semantic search has made Vector Databases a critical component of modern infrastructure.
+They are the foundational retrieval engine behind Retrieval-Augmented Generation (RAG), enabling AI applications to dynamically pull relevant, domain-specific context from massive datasets.
 But unlike traditional databases that search for exact substring matches, vector databases search for meaning.

 For example, if we vectorize two separate images of a dog in some representation space, we should expect that those vectors should be closer together than the vectors of an image of a dog to that of an image of a car.
-Similarly, these two sentences should be expected to be closer together because they have similar meaning:
+Similarly, these two sentences embedded into a vector space should be expected to be closer together because they have similar meaning:

 The weather was amazing today and made me so happy!